nahobbs5/AzureActiveDirectoryDemo/README.md

 ### 10. Apply a Group Policy Object (GPO)
 1. On DC-VM → open Group Policy Management (gpmc.msc).
-2. Right-click your domain or OU → Create a GPO → Name: TestDesktopPolicy.
+2. Right-click your domain or OU → Create a GPO → Name: DesktopShortcutTest.
 3. Edit it → Example:

->  User Configuration → Policies → Administrative Templates → Desktop → Desktop → Desktop Wallpaper → set a wallpaper file path on the DC<br>
+>  Computer Configuration → Preferences → Windows Settings → Shortcuts<br>
   Link the GPO to the OU with the client in it.

 4. On Client-VM, run:
 `gpupdate /force`

-5. Log out/in to see the effect.
+5. Watch the shortcut get added in real time.

 ## Part 4: Final Thoughts